cobri/ChIP-seq/README.md

 ### Key papers

+* [Role of ChIP-seq in the discovery of transcription factor binding sites, differential gene regulation mechanism, epigenetic marks and beyond](http://www.tandfonline.com/doi/full/10.4161/15384101.2014.949201) This is a good general introduction

 * [Practical Guidelines for the Comprehensive Analysis of ChIP-seq Data](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003326)

 * [ChIP-seq guidelines and practices of the ENCODE and modENCODE consortia](http://genome.cshlp.org/content/22/9/1813.long)